alexs2112/University-Notes/ANTH363/05 - Theories of Religion - Geertz, Douglas, Turner.md

 	 - Giving comprehension and emotional support for human suffering (Malinowski)
 	 - Offer a set of ethical criteria to guide human behaviour, helping individuals navigate the moral landscape and make sense of the moral discrepancies they encounter
  - Hence religious symbolism is intrinsically linked to what Geertz calls "the problem of meaning"
-	 - Refers to the challenge of deciphering and interpreting the symbolic structures within a culture to understand the significance that individuals ascribe to their actions, rituals, social interatctions
+	 - Refers to the challenge of deciphering and interpreting the symbolic structures within a culture to understand the significance that individuals ascribe to their actions, rituals, social interactions

 **Geertz - Conclusion**:
  - Anthropological study of religion is, therefore, a two-stage operation